 The Outsized Charm of Tiny Montefioralle, Italy

-Positively miniscule and yet utterly delightful, Montefioralle, Chianti may just be the smallest town we’ve ever visited in Tuscany (which is truly saying something).
+Positively minuscule and yet utterly delightful, Montefioralle, Chianti just might be the smallest town we’ve ever visited in Tuscany, which is truly saying something.

 Still enclosed in its medieval walls and home to somewhere in the neighborhood of 60-100 people, thoroughly visiting Montefioralle, Italy doesn’t take long–but it’s well worth the effort.